trampgeek/moodle-qtype_coderunner/README.md

         cd <moodlehome>
         sudo php admin/tool/phpunit/cli/init.php

-You could then run the full test suite with
+You can then run the full test suite with

-        sudo vendor/bin/phpunit --testsuite="qtype_coderunner test suite"
+        sudo vendor/bin/phpunit --verbose --testsuite="qtype_coderunner test suite"

-However, this approach will almost certainly generate lots of errors relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox,
+This will almost certainly show lots of skipped or failed tests relating to the various sandboxes and languages that you have not installed, e.g. the LiuSandbox,
 Matlab, Octave and Java.
 These can all be ignored unless you plan to use